lokesh/lokesh-dhakar/src/notes.md

   <h2 class="title">Blade Runner</h2>
   <div class="meta">1982 | Directed by Ridley Scott</div>

-  <p>When I was first watched this movie, the visuals are what left a mark.
-Now after seeing _Blade Runnner 2049_ and reading _Do Androids Dream of Electric Sheep?_, I've come to appreciate the themes the movie explores.
+  <p>When I first watched the movie, the visuals were what left a mark.
+Now after seeing _Blade Runnner 2049_ and reading <a href="https://en.wikipedia.org/wiki/Do_Androids_Dream_of_Electric_Sheep%3F">_Do Androids Dream of Electric Sheep?_</a>, I've come to appreciate the themes the movie explores.
 The plot is fine, but less remarkable.</p>

   <p>Dark alleys lit with neon, endless rain, noir lighting, and technology that is futuristic but also worn and textured.
 All of these are now visual touchstones that every modern sci-fi film taps.
 The impact of Blade Runner on sci-fi imagery, especially cyberpunk, cannot be overstated.
 And the movie still looks great 30+ years later.</p>